PaperPrototype/Intro-Coding-and-Computers/16 - Resources + Next/english.md

 Since you already have strong foundation in C, a simple intruduction to Unity is all you need to make some games.
 C# is considerable easier than C, and Unity is not that difficult to learn.
 Although the above Unity courses will teach you "how to use Unity", and not *how Unity works*, which I found frustrating cause Unity is actually pretty simple to use once you know how it works.

-On a side note, Unreal Engine is probably harder to learn since you have to use C++ for programming.
+On a side note, Unreal Engine is probably harder to learn since you have to use C++ for programming, but you know C and C++ is just C with more features.